-The Companies Act (Miscellaneous Reporting) Regulations 2018 apply to the Delivery Authority.
-As such the directors of the company are required to report how they have considered their duties under s.172 of the Companies Act during the reporting period.
-In doing so directors should have regard to certain matters, including:
+The Companies Act (Miscellaneous Reporting)

+Regulations 2018 apply to the Delivery

+Authority.
+As such the directors of the company

+are required to report how they have

+considered their duties under s.172 of the

+Companies Act during the reporting period.
+In

+doing so directors should have regard to certain

+matters, including:

-- The likely consequence of any decision in the long term (see 'Principal risks and uncertainties' section on page 27 and 'Likely future developments in the business' section on page 28) - The interest of the organisation's employees (see Remuneration and Employee Report on page 46) - The need to foster the company's relationships with suppliers and others (see reporting around UK-wide engagement and Strategic Partner procurement on pages 20-21) - The impact of the organisation's operations on the community and the environment (see 'Sustainability' section on pages 24-26) - The desirability of the organisation maintaining a reputation for high standards of conduct (see 'Management Assurance' section in the Governance Statement on page 43)
+- The likely consequence of any decision in the long term (see 'Principal risks and uncertainties' section and 'Likely future developments in the business' section) - The interest of the organisation's employees (see Remuneration and Employee Report)

+- The need to foster the company's relationships with suppliers and others (see reporting around UK-wide engagement and Strategic Partner procurement) - The impact of the organisation's operations on the community and the environment (see 'Sustainability' section) - The desirability of the organisation maintaining a reputation for high standards of conduct (see 'Management Assurance' section in the Governance Statemen)